Course Coordinator: Elizabeth Tuters

 The Overall Learning Objectives of the Extension Program

 - Participants should have a clearer psychoanalytic perspective in their work with clients.

 - Participants will have been guided to read current sources of psychoanalytic literature to understand the material in the course.

-- Participants will be made more aware of different theoretical schools of psychoanalytic thinking and their application.
+- Participants will be made more aware of different theoretical schools of psychoanalytic thinking and their application, emphasizing new perspectives.